GHSVS-de/plg_system_bs3ghsvs/README.md

 Don't use it if you don't need it.

 ## npm/composer.
 Create new Joomla extension installation package.
+- Clone repos with WSL or whatever into your server environment.

-- Check `/package.json` and add plugin `version` and further settings like `minimumPhp` and so on.
+- Check/edit `/package.json` and add plugin `version` and further settings like `minimumPhp` and so on.
 Will be copied during build process into manifest XML.
-- Check also versions of dependencies.
+- Check also versions of dependencies, devDependencies.
 - Check versions in `/src/composer.json`.

 ### "Download" PHP packages into `/src/vendor/`